Have Arabs and Jews been fighting for over 4000 years?

 Moreover, since modern Jews are not direct descendents of Biblical Jews (see pages 7 & 8 ), that statement cannot apply to the nation called Israel today.
 Furthermore from A.D.
 70 until 1948 there was no specific nation, with people claiming to be Jews, to war with anyone.

 Even the Khazars, from the Kingdom of Khazaria of the area that is now northern Turkey, whom the majority of modern Jews trace their lineage, appear to have no recorded conflicts with Arabs.
-Moreover since Arabs were primarily a nomadic people, as God appears to be saying in Gen 16:12, there were no true Arab nations to war with anyone.
-However like virtually all people throughout history they were constantly in conflict with those around them.

 The misconception, that Arabs are descendants of Ishmael, may possibly come from the verses in Galatians 4:22 - 26 where it states: